vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/github.md

 ->![Set up OAuth App - Github 02](/img/oauth-app-github-02.png)<- ->![Set up OAuth App - Github 03](/img/oauth-app-github-03.png)<-

-- Set the `Homepage URL` and `Authorization callback URL` to your website URL (Here we take `localhost:8080` for example)
+- Set the `Homepage URL` and `Authorization callback URL` to your site URL (Here we take `localhost:8080` for example)

 ->![Set up OAuth App - Github 04](/img/oauth-app-github-04.png)<-

 ## Get the Client ID and Secret

-Then you've created a new OAuth App, and here is your `Client ID` and `Client Secret`.
+Then you’ve created a new OAuth App, and here is your `Client ID` and `Client Secret`.

 ->![Set up OAuth App - Github 05](/img/oauth-app-github-05.png)<-